pdjr-signalk/pdjr-skplugin-devantech/README.md

     'Target IP' should be set to the IP address of the Signal K host.
     </p>
     <p>
-    'Target Port' should be set to some preferred value.
+    'Target Port' should be set to some preferred value and, if you have more than one DS device then the same value should be used on all devices.
     Make sure any firewalls in your environment do not block your chosen port.
     </p>
     <p>
     'TCP/IP Timeout' should be set to 100.